TanStack/query/README.md

       >
         Next Page
       </button>
+      {
-      {// Since the last page's data potentially sticks around between page requests,
+        // Since the last page's data potentially sticks around between page requests,
         // we can use `isFetching` to show a background loading
-      // indicator since our `status === 'loading'` state won't be triggered isFetching ? <span> Loading...</span> : null}{' '}
+        // indicator since our `status === 'loading'` state won't be triggered isFetching ? <span> Loading...</span> : null
+      }{' '}
     </div>
   )
 }